 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

-Represents Thryv, Inc. in briefing and arguing at the U.S. Supreme Court in Thryv, Inc. v.
+Represents Thryv, Inc. in briefing and argument at the U.S. Supreme Court in Thryv, Inc. v.
 Click to Call Techs.
 LP.
-This patent case is scheduled to be argued in December 2019.
+This patent case was argued in December 2019.

 Represents Ford in Wickersham v.
 Ford Motor Co.
 (4th Cir. pending).
 The case involves an appeal an adverse jury verdict against Ford of more than $4.5 million in a products liability case.